 Did you know that pediatric dental disease, also referred to as childhood tooth decay, is the #1 chronic childhood illness?
 Left untreated, childhood tooth decay can have devastating consequences that extend beyond the dental chair.
 Rampant decay can negatively impact a child's overall quality of life, inhibit their cognitive and social development and compromise their growth, function and self esteem.

 - Pediatric dental disease is 5 times more common than asthma and 7 times more common than hay fever.

 - Left untreated, pediatric dental disease can lead to malnourishment, bacterial infections, required emergency surgery and even death.

 - Pain and infection caused by tooth decay can lead to problems in eating, speaking and learning.

 - Dental disease has been linked to heart disease, stroke, diabetes, pneumonia, poor pregnancy outcomes and dementia.

 Check out the Parents Corner section for ways to prevent tooth decay, help your family maintain a healthy smile and Tips from the ToothFairy!

 - Dental care is the most prevalent unmet health need of children in the United States

-- An estimated 17 million children in America go without dental care each year
+- An estimated 16 million children in America have untreated tooth decay

 - More than 51 million school hours and 164 million work hours are lost each year due to dental disease, leading to increased educational disparities and decreased productivity